diegofisi/docker-compose-templates/mongoDB/README.md

 ---

-# default values for this image
+# default values for mongoDB image

-the default port for this image is 80
+this image use port 27017 by default

+for the connection to the database use:

+mongodb://{user}:{password}@{host}:{port}
+mongodb://root:pass@localhost:27017

 ---